rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 What is TypeScript for?
 Is it just a JavaScript add-on used to prevent typos and trivial code errors?
 Or, will TypeScript more fundamentally change the way the code is written?
 Please have these questions in mind when reading these notes.

+This is a long post, probably the longest I ever wrote.
+It will cover a lot of topics.
+You should make yourself a large coffee
+... or better yet pickup a water bottle to stay hydrated.

+> “And we never say anything unless it is worth taking a long time to say.”

+_J.R.R Tolkien and Treebeard about discussing types in TypeScript_

 ## TypeScript is great!